- How VUL Works

 Tax-Deferred Growth

 Cash value growth within a variable universal life policy generally avoids immediate taxation.
 Policyholders don’t pay taxes annually on sub-account gains as long as they remain in the policy.
 This allows the potential for compounding returns on pre-tax amounts.
 However, if the policy is surrendered for cash and the surrender value exceeds the total premiums paid, the gain becomes taxable.
+From a death benefit standpoint, funds paid out to beneficiaries often bypass income tax, although estate taxes or other levies could apply depending on ownership and the overall size of the estate.
+Therefore, some individuals integrate variable universal life into estate planning as a tax-efficient way to transfer wealth or cover projected estate tax liabilities.

 Policy Loans and Tax Consequences

+As noted, loans against a policy’s cash value generally aren’t subject to immediate taxation, provided the policy remains active.
+However, if the policy lapses or is surrendered with an outstanding loan, the borrowed portion can be considered taxable to the extent it exceeds the basis (the total premiums paid).
 This potential pitfall underscores the importance of monitoring a policy’s finances if a significant loan is taken.
 Without proper management, one could face an unexpectedly high tax bill if the policy runs out of sufficient cash value to cover expenses, leading to lapse.
 Additionally, because interest accumulates on the outstanding loan balance, ignoring loan repayment can erode future policy values faster than anticipated.

 Estate Planning Dimensions

+In estate planning, the primary aim might be to assure liquidity for heirs, pay off debts, or contribute a charitable donation.
+The variable universal life insurance death benefit can help achieve these goals.
+By placing the policy in a trust, some individuals keep the death benefit outside of their taxable estate, depending on jurisdiction-specific rules.
 Moreover, because variable life insurance and universal life insurance are very similar with respect to estate planning potential, the main difference is the added investment risk and flexibility inherent in variable universal life.
 This can be especially appealing to those who believe their selected investments may outperform the conservative options typically found in standard universal life policies.
 Yet this advantage must be weighed against the possibility of sub-account underperformance, which could diminish the policy’s cash value if the policy requires consistent self-funding to remain solvent.

-Effective Policy Management
+Effective VUL Insurance Policy Management

 Managing a variable universal life policy differs considerably from managing simpler forms of coverage.
 The policyowner must keep a finger on the pulse of both financial markets and personal life changes to maintain the policy’s relevance and sustainability.